mahmoudalbardan/Exercices-NEURAL-NETS/README.md

 # Exercices-réseaux-de-neurones

-The aim of this TD
+** YOU HAVE TO SAVE YOUR CODE FOR THE NEXT SESSION**

+In this TD, we are going to use neural network models to perform multiclass classification.
+We aim to predicting the age of abalone from physical measurements.
+The age of abalone is determined by cutting the shell through the cone, staining it, and counting the number of rings through a microscope -- a boring and time-consuming task.
+Other measurements, which are easier to obtain, are used to predict the age.
+Further information, such as weather patterns and location (hence food availability) may be required to solve the problem.
+For the sake of simplicity, we are going to consider that we have 7 category of ages denoted "Class_0" to "Class_6"

-- Download the date from [here](https://drive.google.com/file/d/11Yj3HYj2AMa4MF1dLkwiuQ9_nwqRbr_z/view?usp=sharing) and read it using  `pandas` library and check if there are some missing values
+- Download the date from [here](https://drive.google.com/file/d/17mJbjugmT02gSAwDEGQDw703lF9OG2jS/view?usp=sharing) and read it using  `pandas` library and check if there are some missing values
-- Normalize the data between 0 and 1
+- Normalize the data between 0 and 1 and name the new dataset as *data_scaled*.
+Scale the data using another scaling method and explain the difference between the two methods in your words.
 - Use `sklearn.model_selection` to split your data into training and testing sets where the test set represents 30% of the data
 - Use `keras.models` to initialize a sequential neural network object model called **model**.
 What will be your input dimension. [check this page](https://www.tensorflow.org/api_docs/python/tf/keras/Input)